Gifu / 岐阜(Gifu)

 About Gifu

-Although Gifu City is the capital of Gifu Prefecture, it is a city rich in nature, with the pristine Nagara River flowing through its center and the lush Mt.
-Kinka towering above it.
+The capital city of Gifu Prefecture, Gifu City, is rich in nature with the pristine Nagara River flowing through the center of the city and the lush Kinkazan [Mt.
+Kinka] towering above.

-Gifu City is also known for its deep tradition, including the Nagara River cormorant fishing, which boasts a 1,300-year history, and Gifu Castle, which is associated with Oda Nobunaga.
+Gifu City is also known for cultural tradition, including the history of 1,300 years Nagara River cormorant fishing, and Gifu Castle, related to Oda Nobunaga.

-Gifu City is located in the southern part of Gifu Prefecture, with mountains in the north and an urban area in the south, and the Nagara River, one of the three most pristine rivers in Japan, flowing through the city.
-In the city, there are spots where visitors can stroll through old streets and enjoy visiting restaurants, traditional craft stores, and souvenir shops.
+Gifu City, located in the southern part of Gifu Prefecture, has mountains in the north and urban area in the south, and the Nagara River (one of the three most pristine rivers in Japan) flowing through the city.
+Stroll through the old streets and visit the restaurants, traditional craft stores, and souvenir shops for enjoyment.

 Getting there and around